 It’s a footprint that places the business streets ahead of other fast-food favourites such as McDonald’s, which is currently present in Egypt, Morocco, South Africa and Tunisia, and Domino’s, which has restaurants in seven African countries.
 Industry accolades have reinforced this leading edge too.

 In South Africa, where it is operated by Yum!
-Restaurants International, KFC has placed first in the Sunday Times Top Brands fast food category for six consecutive years, between 2014 and 2019 and was awarded Overall Favourite Brand in 2017.
+Restaurants International, KFC has placed first in the Sunday Times Top Brands fast food category since 2004 and was awarded Overall Favourite Brand in 2017.

 Sub-Saharan Africa’s biggest economy is by far the company’s largest market on the continent (CNN estimates South Africa accounts for 80% of its African restaurants).